Russian Long Range Aviation: History

 Additional Tupolev Tu-22M3 Backfire bombers were deployed in 2020 at the Belaya air base (with the 200th Guards Heavy Bomber Regiment subordinate to the 326th Division) and at the Shaykovka air base (with the 52nd Heavy Bomber Regiment subordinate to the 22nd Division).
 The 40th Mixed Aviation Regiment at the Olenya air base in the Northern Fleet operational area also flies the Backfire.
 Backfire regiments operate in either the land- and/or maritime-strike roles, incorporating long-range stand-off supersonic and hypersonic cruise missiles.

 Russian Long-Range Aviation includes a Refueling Aviation Group with Ilyushin Il-78 tankers.

 In February 2017 and during 2019–2023, Sergey Kobylash was commander of Russian Long-Range Aviation.

+As a result of the Russo-Ukrainian War, the Tu-22M3 contingent at the Olenya air base in the Murmansk region was reportedly reinforced in 2025 when bombers, likely from the Belaya air base in Siberia, were deployed to the region.
+Tu-95MS Bear bombers have reportedly also used Olenya in carrying out strikes in Ukraine.